Onlymiind/transpiler/design_doc.md

 - Only variable and function declarations are allowed in global scope
 - All variables are zero-initialized if no initial value was provided
+- Attempting to dereference null directly is compile-time error
+- Attempting to dereference null pointer terminates the program with an error message